-In the US it is not mandatory to be a lawyer to be a Notary.
+As explained above, in the US it is not mandatory to be a lawyer to be a Notary.
 In fact, most Notaries in the US have only a high school education.
 A U.S. Notary is therefore forbidden from providing any type of legal advice or drafting legal documents.

-- Provide legal advice.
+- Provide legal advice

-- Issue judicial opinions.
+- Issue judicial opinions

-- Oversee the drafting of legal documents.
+- Oversee the drafting of legal documents

-- Certify legal documents’ validity.
+- Certify legal documents’ validity

-- Intervene in judicial proceedings.
+- Intervene in judicial proceedings

-- May act as an arbitrator or mediator.
+- May act as an arbitrator or mediator

 - And most important, a Notario can be held liable in both civil and criminal matters.